 MWD Has Not Adequately Planned or Dedicated Resources to Its EEO Program its sexual harassment policy since 2013.
 As a result, the policies have unaddressed weaknesses and have not kept pace with changes to state law and evolving best practices.
 Illustrating these issues is the fact that the EEO policy directs employees to submit EEO complaints to a division of human resources that is no longer responsible for handling those complaints.
 In addition, in contrast to a sample EEO policy issued by DFEH, the EEO policy at MWD lacks both a definition of retaliation and examples of what retaliation looks like.
-Finally, although MWD provides legally required training to its employees on the prevention of abusive conduct, it does not have a formal policy on abusive conduct that does not fit the definition of discrimination or harassment.
+Finally, although MWD provides legally required training to its employees on the prevention of abusive conduct, it does not have a formal policy on abusive conduct, potentially hindering its ability to address or prevent abusive conduct that does not fit the definition of discrimination or harassment.